haloooloolo/rocketpool-research/Merkle Rewards System/rewards-calculation-spec.md

 #### Major Updates
+- Remove the now-obsolete RPIP-30 cycle factor and associated legacy reward calculation
 - For minipools with less than 14% commission, increase the share of execution layer rewards based on RPL stake
--  [TODO] For minipools with less than 14% commission, introduce a bonus based on RPL stake and the consensus rewards they earned
+- For minipools with less than 14% commission, introduce a bonus based on RPL stake and the consensus rewards they earned

 #### Minor Changes

 #### Clarifications